Thanksgiving Salmon Feast

 - Asparagus, snap peas, and/or zucchini (steamed or sautéed)

-1 (24 oz) wild Alaskan Sockeye Salmon fillet (skin on one side), thawed
+1 (24 oz) wild Alaskan Sockeye Salmon fillet (or a 30 oz fillet), thawed

 1/2 teaspoon organic coarse ground black pepper*